nio-blocks/socketio/README.md

 -   **port**: Socket.IO server port.
 -   **room**: Socket.IO room.
 -   **content**: Content to send to room.
 Should be json encoded.
+-   **listen**: whether or not the block should listen to messages from the SocketIo room.

 Dependencies